raman325/ha-zoom-automation/README.md

 {% endif %}

 > NOTE: Once your app is configured and activated, you can go back to Zoom at any time to update the events you are subscribed to.
-To do this, go to your ![Created Apps list][https://marketplace.zoom.us/user/build] and click on the app name.
+To do this, go to your [Created Apps list](https://marketplace.zoom.us/user/build) and click on the app name.
 Go to the `Feature` section and expand `Event Subscriptions`.
 You can either edit your existing subscription and update it, which will send all of the different events through the same webhook, or create a new subscription and route it to a different webhook, your choice!
 Once you are done, you should check the `Scopes` section to make sure the permissions make sense for the events you selected.
 In my testing Zoom does a good job of updating this based on the scopes you select.
 Once you are done with that, you should remove the integration from the Integrations menu in the HA UI and re-add it.
 You may need to reauthorize the application if the scopes required have changed.

 ## Creating Automations